 Your ecommerce cart needs to be fast too.
 Load times can also be optimised by reducing the size of images and pages.
 You can use Google Analytics to see which pages need attention and make changes accordingly.

-When you provide a lot of information on your products, this has major search engine benefits.
+When you provide a lot of information on your products on your website, this has major search engine benefits.
 Search engines love content and if the content is constantly evolving, they will rank you even better.
-People do see SEO as a bit of a black art, and they are partly right.
 SEO is a big topic, but some of the simple basics are well worth saying more than once.

 When people search, they type a "keyword" or "key phrase" (collectively referred to as "keywords") into the search box.
 Identifying the most popular keywords for your product range is the most important step.
 You can find this out by taking a free trial with Wordtracker.